YMCA: Peru

-Asia Pacific

-Hong Kong

-YMCA Hong Kong was established in 1901, being separated into two separate organizations in 1908, split across linguistic lines: "YMCA of Hong Kong" and "Chinese YMCA of Hong Kong".
-YMCA Hong Kong headquarters has occupied its current location at 22 Salisbury Road, Tsim Sha Tsui since 1922.
-YMCA Hong Kong established the College of Continuing Education in 1996 and YMCA of Hong Kong Christian College in 2003.

 Middle East

-Jerusalem
+Israel

 In 1924, Archibald Clinton Harte, General Secretary of the International YMCA, raised the sum of one million dollars towards the construction of the building.
 The Jerusalem YMCA was dedicated in 1933 with the words “Here is a place whose atmosphere is peace, where political and religious jealousies can be forgotten and international unity be fostered and developed.”
 Harte's home on the shores of Galilee was bequeathed to the Jerusalem International YMCA as an international conference facility.
-The cornerstone was laid in 1928 by Lord Plumer, the British High Commissioner for Palestine, on a plot of land in the West Nikephoria section of Jerusalem, purchased from the Greek Orthodox Patriarchate of Jerusalem.The building was designed by the American architect Arthur Loomis Harmon of Shreve, Lamb and Harmon, who designed the Empire State Building.
+The cornerstone was laid in 1928 by Lord Plumer, the British High Commissioner for Palestine, on a plot of land in the West Nikephoria section of Jerusalem, purchased from the Greek Orthodox Patriarchate of Jerusalem.
+The building was designed by the American architect Arthur Loomis Harmon of Shreve, Lamb and Harmon, who designed the Empire State Building.
 The Jerusalem YMCA housed the city's first heated swimming pool and first gymnasium with a wooden floor.
 The first concert broadcasts of the Voice of Israel radio station were transmitted from the YMCA auditorium.

 In 1947, the YMCA was the venue of the UNSCOP talks leading up to the UN Partition Plan.
-At the end of April 1948 the building was taken over by the International Red Cross, sheltering around 80 refugees.
-Two months later it was used by the UN Mediation Committee headed by Count Bernadotte and in September it was taken over by the US Consulate with US guards and naval telecommunications equipment.
-The building was restored to the YMCA in April 1949.
+At the end of April 1948, the building was taken over by the International Red Cross, which used it to shelter around 80 refugees.
+Two months later, it was used by the United Nations Mediation Committee headed by Count Bernadotte and then was taken over by the U.S. Consulate.
+In April 1949, the building was returned to YMCA.

+Gaza

+In 1952, the YMCA in Gaza City was started with the support of the Egypt YMCA, and was a branch of the Egypt YMCA until 1967, when the Gaza Strip fell under Israel’s control following the Six-Day War.
+Since then, Gaza YMCA has not been associated with any national organization.
+YMCA Gaza has five major departments: sports, arts, welfare, preschool, and youth.
+The youth department consists of approximately 80 youth leaders between the ages of 15 and 25 years old.

+Despite having a strong Christian identity, the YMCA in Gaza is well respected in the Muslim community.
+The majority of YMCA attendees are Muslim.
+The staff are both Muslim and Christian, and the elected board is 100% Christian to balance inclusiveness without losing the YMCA’s Christian identity.
+The YMCA teaches youth about religious tolerance.
+In 2021, Gaza's YMCA served 1,800 youth.